Skip to Content

 1. SDK to cloud ingest.
 Web, mobile, and server SDKs POST to events.zeotap.com/v1/track regardless of whether the workspace runs cloud or Native App mode.
 The cloud ingest validates the write key.

-2. Cloud ingest to SPCS event-ingest.
-When the write key is bound to a Native App install, the cloud forwards the validated payload to that install’s signalsmith_event_ingest service through the same proxy chain used for UI calls.
+2. Cloud ingest to in-account control plane.
+When the write key is bound to a Native App install, the cloud forwards the validated payload to that install’s zeotap_control_plane service through the same proxy chain used for UI calls — the /v1/* event routes share the same public ingress as the API.

-3. Event-ingest to Redis stream.
-The event-ingest service appends the payload to a Redis stream and returns 200 to the cloud, which returns 200 to the SDK.
+3. Control plane to Redis stream.
+The control plane authenticates the forwarded write key against the install’s local key store, enriches the payload with workspace metadata, appends it to a Redis stream, and returns 200 to the cloud, which returns 200 to the SDK.
 End-to-end latency from the SDK perspective is the proxy round-trip plus a Redis XADD.

 4. Forwarder fan-out.
 The forwarder polls the Redis stream and runs two lanes per batch: